hurricane-src/SpectumNextWifiUploader/README.md

 The protocol is simple enough and could be used for other remote code injection/execution usages.

+# Notes

+The code contains a stub to configure the WiFi.
+When I found out there was wifi2.bas on the Spectrum Next I've stopped writing the code and diabled the option.
+I've not deleted the code as I don't know if I'll finish it or if I'll delete it.

 # How to Build

+## Important note

+This has been written for the 2MB variant of the Spectrum Next.
+In main.asm, the bank selected for the server is 223.
+If you Spectrum Next has less memory, you'll want to edit the value to a page in your memory range.
+An improvement may be the automatic relocation of the server to another page.

+SERVER_BANK EQU 223 ; 2MB
+;SERVER_BANK EQU 95  ; 1MB

+## Steps

 The build is made using a basic cmake and **sjasmplus**